Verify a user’s identity with a Login Challenge

-The user will see this screen when we ask them to verify their phone number:
+The user sees this screen when G Suite asks them to verify their phone number:

-Yes, users can skip the interstitial that asks them to verify their phone number.
-They can skip this interstitial an unlimited number of times.
+Yes, users can skip the interstitial page.
+They can skip it an unlimited number of times.

 Phone verificationIf users in my domain don’t have a corporate phone, is there another way to verify their accounts?

-Yes, there are different challenges and users can select a different verification method like entering their usual login location or their secondary email account instead of phone or SMS verification.
+Yes, there are different challenges.
+Users can select a different verification method such as entering their usual login location or their secondary email account instead of phone or SMS verification.

 Either the user or the administrator can update the phone number or their secondary email account via the account settings.

 If the user doesn’t enter their phone number, other challenges apply such as entering their secondary email account or their usual login location.

 Disabling the challengeCan I disable the Login Challenge if the user can't verify their identity?

 Sometimes there are situations where an authorized user cannot verify their identity.
 For example, they may not have a phone signal so they are unable to receive the verification code.

-If this happens you can temporarily disable the Login Challenge to enable them to sign in:
+If this happens as an administrator you can temporarily disable the Login Challenge to enable them to sign in:

 - Sign in to the Google Admin console.